 Worldwide recognition of the global nature of environmental problems and the need for sustainable development came to the fore with the United Nations Conference on Environment and Development in Rio de Janeiro, Brazil in 1992.
-Leagues across the country hosted meetings to funnel citizen input into the UNCED agenda, and the LWVUS urged the Administration to participate fully in the conference with the 1992 Convention, writing the President about League support for the Earth Summit’s recommendations on global cooperation and its disappointment that the United States did not take a leadership role in Rio.
+Leagues across the country hosted meetings to funnel citizen input into the UNCED agenda, and the LWVUS urged support for the Earth Summit’s recommendations on global cooperation.

-The League opposed efforts in the 104th Congress to pass “takings” legislation designed to seriously undermine environmental protections in the name of “private property rights.”
+The League opposed efforts in the 104th Congress to pass “takings” legislation that would seriously undermine environmental protections in the name of “private property rights.”
 While an extreme takings bill passed the House early in 1995, there was no Senate action.
 The League supported stewardship of critical resources, opposing congressional measures to transfer coastal lands from public to private hands.

 In 2005, the League urged Congress to oppose energy legislation that would have wrongfully used the devastation of Hurricane Katrina and other disasters as a pretext for undermining important environmental protections.